Gotu Kola (Centella asiatica), packet of 30 seeds, organic

 (Indian Pennywort, Gotu Kola, Gota Kola, Brahmi, Hydrocotyl asiatica) Creeping perennial native to the tropics of the world, especially Hawaii, India, Tropical America, Southeast Asia and Africa.
 Etymology: Gotu Kola is Sri Lankan for “cup-shaped leaf.”
 Hydro = water, cotyle = cup-shaped.
 Cent = 1/100 of a dollar.
 So, “hydrocotyl”: refers back to the common name (water-cup) and centella refers back to the pennywort grouping.
 “Asiatica” refers to the Asian origin, even though the plant is pan-tropical.
 I have personally experienced two different ecotypes: the Hawaiian/African/Indian ecotype with larger, heavily-scalloped leaves that are lobed at the base and the Asian ecotype that has smaller leaves, rounder and not as plump, with less pronounced scallops.
 We have found the Asian type to be disease resistant and more vigorous and therefore somewhat easier to grow than the Hawaiian type.
 Traditional usage (Ayurveda): one of the Rasayana, said to increase mental clarity and impart long life.
 Used to treat ulcerations both internal and external, improve digestion and fight amoebic dysentery.
 Regular use imparts healthy color and tone to skin, treats eczema, psoriasis and rheumatism.
 Speeds healthy growth of hair, skin and nails.
 The young leaves are tasty in salads and may also be used in smoothies.
 The leaves are often juiced, the juice mixed with water and sugar to make a refreshing and cooling drink.

-Plant prefers warm sun and rich, fertile soil or fast-draining soil, appreciating side-dressing with compost or regular applications of liquid fertilizer (fish emulsion, kelp tea, compost tea).
+Plant prefers warm sun and rich, fertile soil or fast-draining soil, appreciating side-dressing with compost or regular applications of liquid fertilizer (fish emulsion, kelp tea, comfrey tea, compost tea).
 Water frequently.
 Space plants 2 feet apart–they spread!
 Field-grown gotu kola can get quite large, yielding several pounds per plant.
 I have included a photo of one plant harvested midseason here in Oregon.
 The plant is on a sorting screen, with a full-sized shovel underneath it (red band on the handle).
-This will give you an idea of how effective it is to grow the plant in standard field or garden context. r
+This will give you an idea of how effective it is to grow the plant in standard field or garden context.

 30 seeds/pkt., Certified Organically Grown